RedTurtle/rt.lastmodifier/README.rst

 To show last modifier info, *Creator* and *Modifier* must be not equals (just for not show a duplicate link).

-By default Anonymous users can't see anything (as Plone default).
+By default Anonymous users can't see anything (this will reproduce the Plone default behavior, where Anonymous can't see the byline section by default).

 Show change notes
 -----------------